 How I approached it

 First, I used the example from that Stack Overflow post referenced at the top of this article.
-I used the sample temp table scripts and dummy data and then played with it, trying to add more complexity to it, until I understood the code.
-I’m not a developer, so this was all new to me.
-I’ve written tons of SQL queries in my life but none using FOR XML.
+I used the sample temp table scripts and dummy data and then played with it, trying to add more complexity to it until I understood the code.
+I'm not a developer, so this was all new to me.
+I've written tons of SQL queries in my life but none using FOR XML.

 Second, I mapped his example vs. my file format to see what sections aligned with his, now that I understood the working parts a little better.
-In my case I had to nest a lot deeper than the example so I basically started from the inside out, at the lowest level of the child elements in the file.
-Here’s an example.
+In my case, I had to nest a lot deeper than the example so I started from the inside out, at the lowest level of the child elements in the file.
+Here's an example.
 The original example lined up nicely with the T5 section inwards.
 This helped me get my query right, from the simplest innermost detail and working outwards back to the Submission level overall.
-The biggest diff in his example and mine: this data was all coming from one source table, not 3 tables.
-His example had an bunch of joins to get it working together which I didn’t need, yet.
+The biggest diff between his example and mine: this data was all coming from one source table, not 3 tables.
+His example had a bunch of joins to get it working together which I didn't need, yet.

 Stack Overflow example & my comparative section in brackets

-(T5)
+<Elements> (T5)

-(T5Slip)
+<Element> (T5Slip)

-(fields I need not in the original example)
+<Field1></Field1> (fields I need that were not in the S/O example)

-(Recipient Name section)
+<Customer> (Recipient Name section)

 some data

-(Recipient Address section)
+<RepairFacility> (Recipient Address section)

 some data

-(T5 Amount section)
+<Action> (T5 Amount section)

 some data

-(Next T5 Slip)
+<Element> (Next T5 Slip)

-repeat as needed for next customer section
+repeat as needed for the next customer section

 I started with the T619 section since that was the simplest to create: it would contain 1 record of data, for our organization, plus, it has fewer nested levels to figure out.